EduardoIglesias/Placeholder/README.md

 # Placeholder
-Clean Swift, REST API services and more...
+Clean Swift, REST API services, Unit Tests and more...

 This is a small Mobile APP in Swift 5 (iOS) that consumes a REST API service (the Fake API offered by https://jsonplaceholder.typicode.com/)